ClassicDIY/ClassicMQTT/code/Python/README.md

 --mqtt_port <1883>              : The port to you to connect to the MQTT Broker, defaults to 1883 if unspecified.
 --mqtt_root <ClassicMQTT>       : The root for your MQTT topics, defaults to ClassicMQTT if unspecified.
 --mqtt_user <username>          : The username to access the MQTT Broker.
---mqtt_pass <password>          : The passowrd to access the MQTT Broker.
+--mqtt_pass <password>          : The password to access the MQTT Broker.
 --wake_publish_rate <5>         : The amount of seconds between updates when in wake mode (default is 5 seconds).
 --snooze_publish_rate <300>     : The amount of seconds between updates when in snooze mode (default is 5 minutes).
 --wake_duration <300>           : The amount of seconds to stay in wake mode after reciving an "info" or "wake" message (default is 5 minutes).